alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 of work is still needed in this area.
 My general aim is to come with a well chosen subset of relational operators supporting updates.

-## Conclusion
+<h2 id="conclusion">Conclusion</h2>

 Arrived here?
 Kudos.
-To summarize, I'm convinced that **Relations as First-class citizen** provides better abstractions for software-database collaboration, more generally for handling the data manipulation subset of our software engineering requirements.
+To summarize, I'm convinced that **Relations as First-class citizen** provides better abstractions than existing approaches for software-database interoperability, or more generally, for handling the data manipulation subset of our software engineering requirements.
 In particular, I hope to have shown how current database connectivity approaches hurt separation of concerns and reuse (more generally, software design) and why favoring pure relational algebra over (idiomatic) SQL helps avoiding the trap.

 I can't close this blog post without putting some fairness back to the picture.
 Indeed, I must confess that comparing Alf to libraries such as